WGMI-CC/tcaab-prize-drawing/README.md

 ```

 ## Running the prize drawing
-The prize drawing happens in three steps.
+The prize drawing happens in four steps.

 ### The Holders Snapshot
 First, a snapshot TCaaB holders and their TCaaB mints were gathered from sol-nft.tools by visiting https://www.sol-nft.tools/get-mints and using the